 Enter, mindbodygreen's grass-fed collagen+.
 I'll be honest: I didn't have dark spots in mind when first starting out with the supplement.
 I only added it to my regimen after reading about how quickly collagen levels deplete as you age (your 20s are all about preventive care, after all, and I want my skin to remain healthy and plump for as long as possible—who doesn't?).
 What I didn't expect, though, was for collagen to target my biggest skin care woe.
 Before I knew it, the pesky spots had started fading like a memory.*

-When you think about the science, it makes total sense: The hydrolyzed collagen peptides in mbg's formula support and stimulate the skin cells' fibroblasts, enhancing natural collagen and elastin production—this process helps generate new, unpigmented skin cells more quickly.*
+When you think about the science, it makes total sense: The hydrolyzed collagen peptides in mbg's formula support and stimulate the skin cells' fibroblasts1, enhancing natural collagen and elastin production—this process helps generate new, unpigmented skin cells more quickly.*

 The powder also contains vitamin C (known for brightening up the skin), coupled with vitamin E—incorporating both nutrients helps the other become "supercharged" and penetrate the skin cell.
 I use both of those vitamins topically already (á la a vitamin C and E serum), but supporting my natural, internal levels became the one-two punch I needed for glowing skin.
-In fact, vitamin E has been shown to promote cellular restoration when used topically or ingested as a supplement.*
+In fact, vitamin E has been shown to promote cellular restoration when used topically or ingested as a supplement2.*